99linesofcode/99linesofcode.github.io/articles/how-i-would-learn-nix-if-i-could-do-it-again.md

 # NixOS and Home Manager

-If declaratively defining your complete operating system and user environment sounds like a joy to you, then Nix is the tool for you.
-There is a bit of a learning curve but in this blog post I'll try to make that as smooth as possible for you.
-Lets go for a ride, a learning how to learn, after which you'll be able to take the wheel and ride off into the sunset by yourself.
-Albeit with a sidecar or a small set of training wheels.
+If declaratively defining your complete operating system and user environment sounds like a joy to you, then Nix is the tool for the job.
+There is a bit of a learning curve but in this blog post I'll cut through the weeds and outline how you can learn about Nix and it's ecosystem as quickly as possible.
+Lets go for a ride, a learning how to learn, after which you'll be able to take the wheel and ride off into the sunset that is Nix by yourself.

 ## What's this Nix you speak of?